Recession or recovery in 2025? What strategy to adopt for your stock portfolio?

 • Quality, undervalued European “value” stocks

-• Defence and aerospace sector stocks (BAE Systems, Rolls-Royce, QinetiQ, Rheinmetall…)
+• Defence and armament sector stocks (BAE Systems, Rolls-Royce, QinetiQ, Rheinmetall…)

 • Government and high-quality corporate bonds